Manual

 -

-Charging the Counting Chamber:
+Charging the Counting Chamber

 - Clean the Hemocytometer and Coverslip: Use lens paper to thoroughly clean the hemocytometer and coverslip